 The following represent additions to UpToDate from the past six months that were considered by the editors and authors to be of particular interest.
 The most recent What's New entries are at the top of each subsection.

-ICDs for primary prevention of sudden cardiac death in nonischemic cardiomyopathy (September 2016)
+Implantable cardioverter-defibrillators (ICDs) for primary prevention in nonischemic cardiomyopathy (July 2017)

 CORONARY ARTERY BYPASS GRAFT SURGERY

 Red blood cell transfusion threshold in patients undergoing cardiac surgery (November 2017)